 One can attain knowledge by many means, but that knowledge is worthwhile only when it adds value to situations encountered.
 A smart tester should be able to apply the knowledge attained over years of experience with the domain, process, product, customers, mistakes and successes in his or her testing.
 The tester should be able to make use of fundamental communication, as well as mathematical and software application skills, and effectively apply those skills to practical situations.

 Organizations and business environments change rapidly, which means the approaches and processes that work well today will be outdated tomorrow.
 Therefore, it is imperative that a tester notice, adapt and learn from change.
-That doesn't mean that testers should undergo training or certification continually.
+That doesn't mean testers should undergo training or certification continually.
 Rather, they should be open to learning from everything in life.
 If a tester gains basic and fundamental knowledge, then the rest can be achieved through self-directed learning.
-In short, learning should be a lifelong habit.
+You never stop learning if you want a career in testing.

 8. Respect truth and intellectual integrity

-A tester should be able to examine the piece of software under test and the resulting processes, with focus on the given specification, and understand the behavior of the software.
-Being human, a tester could have severe biases, prejudices and intolerances that prevent him or her from performing well.
 Testers should possess the intellectual integrity to correct those barriers to efficiently understand the nature of the software under test.
-They should also be willing to shrug off the set of practices and character traits that undermine their intellectual integrity.
-And a tester should be able to exemplify intellectual virtues, such as honesty, impartiality and openness to the views of others.
+They should also be willing to banish the set of practices and character traits that undermine their intellectual integrity.
+Strive to exemplify intellectual virtues, such as honesty, impartiality and openness to the views of others.

-Planning is nothing but writing the story of the future.
-A tester needs to have a thorough plan and must develop a well-thought-out test strategy and approach.
-And that plan must be in place before work begins on any software testing assignment.
-It should describe, among other details, the items and features to be tested, test strategy and levels, pass/fail criteria, suspension/resumption criteria, schedule and requirements.
+is nothing but writing the story of the future.
+A tester needs to have a thorough and must develop a well-thought-out test strategy and approach.
+That must be in place before work begins on any software testing assignment.
+Describe, among other details, the items and features to be tested, test strategy and levels, pass-fail criteria, suspension-resumption criteria, schedule and requirements.

-The plan should be monitored continually and validations done through organized system feedback.
-Stick to the plan, and monitor the progress in order to ensure timely delivery.
+To be a thorough and effective tester, monitor your continually and validate it through organized system feedback.
+Stick to the and monitor the progress in order to ensure timely delivery.

-A tester must be able to communicate thoughts and ideas effectively, using a variety of tools and media.
-Testers need to develop and use skills throughout their careers and should learn to communicate effectively to the stakeholders so as to avoid ambiguities and inconsistencies.
+A tester must be able to communicate thoughts and ideas effectively, particularly with software developers, using a variety of tools and media.
+Develop and use interpersonal skills throughout your career and learn to communicate effectively to the stakeholders so as to avoid ambiguities and inconsistencies.
 For example, printed presentations should be concise, logically organized and to the point.
-The points made should be pragmatic rather than philosophical, and arguments should be supported by facts.
+Make pragmatic points, rather than philosophical, and support arguments with facts.

 In the case of oral presentations, the voice, body language and appearance of the presenter are as important as the content and visual aids.
 Testers should develop conversational skills to overcome shyness and fear of speaking, as well as good listening skills.

-Baiju M. is a testing and QA manager at Envestnet Asset Management in India.
-He has more than 10 years' experience in system analysis, development and testing.
-He originally wrote these 10 points in 2007.
+Editor's note: Baiju M. is a testing and QA manager at Envestnet Asset Management in India.
+He has experience in system analysis, development and testing.
+He originally wrote these 10 points on software testing skills in 2007.
 The article was updated with input from Matt Heusser in 2018 and reviewed for accuracy in 2019.